Self-Propelled Harvesting and Spraying: Machinery Ownership Versus Custom Hire

 - The hiring farmer will not be operating the machine and will not have complete control over the quality of the job performed.

-- The custom operator may not be able to harvest the crop when it is convenient for the owner nor during the optimum time period.
+- The custom operator may not be able to harvest or spray the crop when it is convenient for the owner nor during the optimum time period.
 Problems could arise if the weather is bad and the custom operator has several other farmers waiting.
 A schedule or priority list needs to be worked out ahead of time.

 Custom operators who supply grain carts, wagons or trucks, with operators, may either charge separately for these services or charge one rate per acre that covers complete harvesting and hauling to storage or sale.